3merge/q3-api/packages/q3-plugin-ngrams/README.md

 ## Usage

-This plugin automatically creates new fields in your schema.
+This plugin automatically creates a new field in your schema.
+By default, it is deselected in your queries.
-By default, none is selectable in your queries.
-However, when using a database GUI, you can identify these fields by their _\_ngram_ suffix.

 ### API